Left and Center: Josephine circa, 1983

 Height and Weight: 5’1″ and 128 pounds

-Distinguishing Characteristics: White Female, Brown hair, Blue eyes, Josephine has a tattoo with the name “Vette” in script with a swirl underneath on the inside of her foot near her toes, her ears are also pierced, Josephine may go by her middle name “Yvette”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Josephine has a tattoo with the name “Vette” in script with a swirl underneath on the inside of her foot near her toes, her ears are also pierced, Josephine may go by her middle name “Yvette”

 NCMEC Number: 600777

 Josephine Cogburn was last seen with her younger sister, Joyce, on October 2nd 1983.
 They were last known to be in an apartment complex in Norman, Oklahoma.
 They were staying with a family friend at the time.
 He stated that he was out for the day and that the sisters were supposed to go to the library.
 He claimed that when he got home, the girls were nowhere to be found.